nicnosis/iu-courses/j460/docs/idv-syllabus.md

 ## Required Readings and Materials

 There is no required text for this course.
 Most of our reading will be in the form of free documentation available on the web.
-Two sources we will reference frequently are **W3Schools** and **Codecademy**.
+Some we will reference frequently are **bl.ocks.org**, **W3Schools** and **Codecademy**.
+Students will also maintain a website with their work.
+This can be hosted anywhere, written with any technology (wordpress, plain HTML) as long as it fulfills the requirement of a basic portfolio site.

 ### Hosting
 You will need to purchase a domain name and hosting service.
 I recommend using [asmallorange.com](https://asmallorange.com).
 The cost is about $5 per month for hosting.
 Most domain names available through asmallorange.com start at $15.